 If you are having trouble in a course, one of the first steps you should take is to talk to your course professor.
 Faculty have regular office hours and are often best able to assist you with the specific understanding of the course material.

 The Undergraduate Deans in Carson Hall, Suite 125 provide advising on academic, social and personal issues.
 Check Bannerstudent to see who your dean is.
 In addition, the Dean's Office Student Consultants (DOSC's), are senior students who advise students about D-plans, leave term opportunities, and major planning.

-The Career Services Office offers a number of important services including advising for students interested in the health professions or pre-med, internship opportunities, scholarship information and self-assessment inventories.
+The Center for Professional Development offers a number of important services including advising for students interested in the health professions or pre-med, internship opportunities, scholarship information and self-assessment inventories.
 Career Services is located on the second floor of the Fleet Bank building (63 S. Main Street).

 RWIT, the Student Center for Research, Writing and Information Technology, is a one-stop shop where students can meet with an undergraduate tutor to discuss a paper, research assignment, or multi-media assignment.
 Located behind the Computer Help Desk on the first floor of the Baker-Berry Library, RWIT is a free service.